tweag/nickel/doc/manual/typing.md

 ```

 This is already better!
 The error now points at the call site, and inside our
-anonymous functions, telling us it is expected to return a boolean.
-What's more,
+anonymous function, telling us it is expected to return a boolean instead of a
-we just had to give the top-level annotation `List Num`.
-Nickel performs type
+number.
+Notice how we just had to give the top-level annotation `List Num`.
-inference, so that you don't have to write the type for `filter`, the filtering
+Nickel performs type inference, so that you don't have to write the type for
-function nor the list.
+`filter`, the filtering function nor the list.

-**Take-away**: Nickel takes an hybrid approach to typing that mixes both static
+### Take-away

-typing and dynamic typing.
+Nickel is gradually typed, meaning you can mix both static typing and dynamic
+typing.
 The default is dynamic typing.
-The static typechecker
+The static typechecker kicks in when
-kicks in when using a type annotation `exp : Type`.
-This delimits a typed block.
+using a type annotation `exp : Type`, which delimits a statically typed block.

-Nickel has type inference, sparing you writing unnecessary type annotations.
+Nickel also has type inference, sparing you writing unnecessary type
+annotations.

 ## Type system